 Like any city, Brighton & Hove has limited parking spaces – especially in the vicinity of the seafront and the inner city area.
-Unfortunately, we can’t guarantee parking spaces for anyone travelling to Disability Pride Brighton.
+Unfortunately, we couldn’t guarantee parking spaces for anyone travelling to Disability Pride Brighton.

 Brighton & Hove Buses Accessible Transport for 2018 – Free Bus Travel

-We have teamed up with Brighton & Hove Buses and Community Transport to provide the following:
+In 2018, we teamed up with Brighton & Hove Buses and Community Transport to provide the following:

 - All disability concessionary card holders are entitled to free travel for themselves and any plus one companion of their choice.
 This offer applies all day on 14th July on all Brighton & Hove Bus services.
 This offer only applies to disabled concessionary card holders